GinoMarttelo/carmonadiaz.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a psychologist currently finishing my doctorate in Psychology at Universidad de los Andes, while working as a research assistant on the Self-Control in Context project at the Externado University of Colombia.
+I am a psychologist currently finishing my PhD in Psychology at los Andes University, while working as a research assistant on the Self-Control in Context project at the Externado University of Colombia.

 My areas of specialization include Behavioral Sciences, Moral Psychology, Polarization, Misinformation, Environmental Psychology, and Self-Control.

-My current research focuses on the moralization process, folk conceptions of the good life, folk conceptions of addiction, social evaluation judgments, and the relationship between socioeconomic status and self-control.
+My current research focuses on the moralization process, folk conceptions of the good life, pro-environmental behaviors, social evaluation judgments, and the influence of socioeconomic status on people’s decision-making processes.

+When I'm not working on my research, I enjoy reading literature (I love Gabo, Saramago, Twain, Ruiz Zafón, and J.K Rowling) cooking, hiking with my dog, and working on my garden and composter.